The Hatfield House

 For some reason these tours just upset me to no end!

 Now I recall why they bothered me.
-Once I looked out an upstairs window to see the King of England leading three visiting merchants that we barely knew off into the woods, by himself, on one of his tours and wondered if the merchants were sent as part of some horrific plot and if we would ever see the king again.
+Once I looked out an upstairs window to see the King of England leading three visiting merchants that we barely knew off into the woods, by himself, on one of his tours and I wondered if the merchants were sent as part of some horrific plot and if we would ever see the king again.
 (They weren't and we did.)

 All anyone had to do was ask him a question about either the garden or woods and off he would take them on one of his tours.
-Hundreds of times he could have been kidnapped or murdered by this ruse.
+Dozens of times he could have been kidnapped or murdered by this ruse.

 That is why his tours bothered me so much.

-Later the most critical person that used it was a visitor in the form of a young man named Louis.
+Later the most critical person that used the box seats was a visitor in the form of a young man named Louis.
 As long as he was a child nobody gave him a second glance but as he grew older he had to pretend to be someone else.
 Louis became King Louis XIII, the just of France.
 He secretly crossed the channel to have fun at his aunt and uncles house at Hatfield.
-I was his aunt, twice removed, and you can read about how I was his aunt here.
+I was his aunt, about twice removed, and you can read about how I was his aunt here.
 More about him is found on the next page about Hatfield House.

 seen the old seats for the theatre?
 They were dark brown and looked